m-dorgham/PedestrianTracking/README.md

 3. configure the `config.cfg` file in the project root directory with your own paths and desired parameters.
 4. optional: instal tensorflow and build the image labler example as in this [link](https://www.tensorflow.org/tutorials/image_retraining) and use my retrained inception model under `data/inception/model/` subdirectory.
 Otherwise you can set `useClassifier` entry to false in `config.cfg` and not use it.

-* If you want to save the **long time** spent in the detection you can use my saved detection data, all you have to do is to set `importDetectionsFromFiles` entry to true in config.cfg and set `detectionsCoordsImportDir` entry to the desired dataset/method results under the subdirectory `data/detections/`.
+* If you want to save the **long time** spent in the detection you can use my saved detection data, all you have to do is to set `importDetectionsFromFiles` entry to true in `config.cfg` and set `detectionsCoordsImportDir` entry to the path of the desired dataset/method results under the subdirectory `data/detections/`.

 **Dependencies:**
 1. CMake >= 3.1